 Prime Day wasn’t the first time Amazon has been accused of terrible working practices, but it was a great day to get the issue into the papers.
-Workers in Spain, Germany and Poland went on strike over working hours and conditions while activists urged people to send Amazon a message on Prime Day by boycotting it altogether over its treatment of workers and its tax arrangements.
+Workers in Spain and Germany went on strike over working hours and conditions while activists urged people to send Amazon a message on Prime Day by boycotting it altogether over its treatment of workers and its tax arrangements.
 It was also marked by a surge in health and safety complaints from UK workers.

-As you’d expect, Amazon denies the allegations.
-They are “not accurate”, a spokesperson told Wired, essentially claiming that the Organise campaign behind the publicity was indulging in fake news.
+Amazon also told Wired that the Organise campaign behind the publicity was indulging in fake news.
 “To our knowledge, Organise doesn’t verify that respondents actually work for the company they claim to work for.”
-It also claimed that the health and safety complaints actually decreased.

 What could Amazon have done better on Prime Day?

 It should have anticipated and been able to cope with the load not just on its ecommerce site but on its cloud services too: we weren’t the only ones irritated because we couldn’t get our Preacher fix on Amazon Prime Video.
 It’s all the more embarrassing when you remember that Amazon provides the cloud infrastructure for many high-profile sites and services: Prime Day wasn’t a great ad for that side of its business.